Azure/azure-iot-sdks/c/iothub_client/devdoc/requirement_docs/iothubclient_requirements.md

-﻿#IoTHubClient Requirements
+﻿# IoTHubClient Requirements

 ## References

 [Azure Storage Services REST API Reference](https://msdn.microsoft.com/en-us/library/azure/dd179355.aspx)

 ## Overview

 IoTHubClient is a module that extends the IoTHubCLient_LL module with 2 features:
--	scheduling the work for the IoTHubCLient from a thread, so that the user does not need to create its own thread.
+-scheduling the work for the IoTHubCLient from a thread, so that the user does not need to create its own thread.
--	Thread-safe APIs
+-Thread-safe APIs
 Underlaying layer in the following requirements refers to IoTHubClient_LL.

 ## Exposed API

 ```c